 What is Google2SRT?

-Even today, YouTube/Google Video "not embedded" subtitles (CC under their terms) can't be downloaded in a simple way.
-Even if those are downloaded, they aren't usable in any video player (software or home video player) because they are encoded in a Google's own format.
+Even today, YouTube subtitles cannot be downloaded in a simple way or used in any video player because are encoded in Google's own format.

 Why would I want to download subtitles from YouTube or Google Video?